Gabapentin: Franklin v. Parke-Davis case

 After the corporate acquisition of the original patent holder, the pharmaceutical company Pfizer admitted that there had been violations of FDA guidelines regarding the promotion of unproven off-label uses for gabapentin in the Franklin v.
 Parke-Davis case.

 While off-label prescriptions are common for many drugs, marketing of off-label uses of a drug is not.
 In 2004, Warner-Lambert (which subsequently was acquired by Pfizer) agreed to plead guilty for activities of its Parke-Davis subsidiary, and to pay $430 million in fines to settle civil and criminal charges regarding the marketing of Neurontin for off-label purposes.
-The 2004 settlement was one of the largest in U.S. history up to that point, and the first off-label promotion case brought successfully under the False Claims Act.
+The 2004 settlement was one of the largest in US history up to that point, and the first off-label promotion case brought successfully under the False Claims Act.

 Kaiser Foundation Hospitals and Kaiser Foundation Health Plan sued Pfizer Inc., alleging that the pharmaceutical company had misled Kaiser by recommending Neurontin as an off-label treatment for certain conditions (including bipolar disorder, migraines, and neuropathic pain).
 In 2010, a federal jury in Massachusetts ruled in Kaiser's favor, finding that Pfizer violated the federal Racketeer Influenced and Corrupt Organizations (RICO) Act and was liable for in damages, which was automatically trebled to just under $142.1 million.
 Aetna, Inc. and a group of employer health plans prevailed in their similar Neurontin-related claims against Pfizer.
-Pfizer appealed, but the U.S. Court of Appeals for the First Circuit upheld the verdict, and in 2013, the US Supreme Court declined to hear the case.
+Pfizer appealed, but the US Court of Appeals for the First Circuit upheld the verdict, and in 2013, the US Supreme Court declined to hear the case.